rafasgj/rafaeljeffman.com/research/ai/fortune-telling-hallucination-llm.md

 and context size of 128K tokens.
 This model has less parameters than the Granite model due to issue on running the 8 Billion parameters model.

-Using the raw DeeSeek R1 model took `2:10` minutes to [give an answer](/files/research/ai/deepseek-raw.md).
-As with the Granite model, it provided a step-by-step procedure, but in this case it was completelly bogus from the start.
+Using the raw DeepSeek R1 model took `2:10` minutes to [give an answer](/files/research/ai/deepseek-raw.md).
+As with the Granite model, it provided a step-by-step procedure, but in this case it was completely bogus from the start.

 Installation of ansible-freeipa included a command that would never work.
 It changed the name of FreeIPA.
 It "created" an inexistent software `Ansible Broadword`.

-If you take a deep breath and read through it uncarefully, you realize that the text is somewhat well written, but it looks like "fortune telling".
+If you take a deep breath and read through it without giving much attention, you realize that the text is somewhat well written, but it looks like "fortune telling".
 It simply adds some generic output based on managing services and Ansible.

 When running the same question against the model, it starts with a similar answer as on the first round, but soon it changes into creating an invalid Ansible